tuiwidgets/tuiwidgets/doc/ZWidget.rst

 .. cpp:function:: ZWidget const *nextFocusable() const
 .. cpp:function:: ZWidget *nextFocusable()

-   Returns the next/previous widget in the focus order or nullptr if no such widget exists.
+   Returns the next/previous widget in the focus order or :cpp:expr:`nullptr` if no such widget exists.

 .. cpp:function:: const ZWidget *placeFocus(bool last = false) const
 .. cpp:function:: ZWidget *placeFocus(bool last = false)

-   Returns the first/last widget in the widget and its decendents that can take focus or nullptr of no such widget exists.
+   Returns the first/last widget in the widget and its decendents that can take focus or :cpp:expr:`nullptr` of no such widget exists.

 .. rst-class:: tw-virtual
 .. cpp:function:: ZWidget *resolveSizeHintChain()